Amazon is playing a dominant role in product advertising and helping sellers to accelerate their sales.

 Besides this, Amazon also uses other pricing strategies like:

-Due to the nature of its business, Amazon can easily bring changes to the products’ on a single day.
-This happens to be its biggest strengths, making it highly difficult for others to keep up with Amazon.
+Due to the nature of its business, Amazon can easily bring changes to the products in a single day.
+This happens to be its biggest strength, making it highly difficult for others to keep up with Amazon.

 In recent years, Amazon has expanded its online retail business in different parts of the world.
 This presence has made it convenient for customers across the globe to have access to millions of products.

 Even shipments from the farthest locations reach you in a minimum time with Amazon Global.
 Its fulfillment centers and fast delivery time are yet other great reasons for its success.

 Promotion is all about communication and Amazon understands this.
 It communicates with potential buyers and customers through ads with the help of various tools.